Intuit Developer Terms of Service

 2.1 Ownership of Intellectual Property.
 Each Party retains all rights, title, and interest in and to its respective Intellectual Property worldwide, subject to the limited licenses granted herein in connection with each Party’s performance of this Agreement.
 Neither Party shall use, copy, reproduce, distribute, reverse engineer, commercialize, create derivative works from, manufacture, report, publish, disclose, sell, sublicense, lease, assign, transfer, encumber, or otherwise transfer or transform any of the Intellectual Property of the other Party, except as expressly allowed under this Agreement.
 This includes altering, removing, or suppressing any copyright or other proprietary notices or confidentiality legends on any Intellectual Property of the other Party.
 Both Parties must ensure that all such notices, marks, and legends appear on all copies and media containing the other Party’s Intellectual Property.
 If you provide any Feedback, you grant Intuit all right, title and interest in the Feedback, without any right to compensation from or other obligation by Intuit.
 Subject to your and Intuit’s respective rights and obligations under this Agreement or other contract(s) established between you and Intuit for a specific product or service, you acknowledge that Intuit may develop and make available products and services that are similar to or otherwise may compete with your products and services, including the products and services that may be offered by or as part of your Developer Application.

-3. PROHIBITED USES OF THE DEVELOPER PLATFORM
+3. PROHIBITED USES OF THE INTUIT DEVELOPER PLATFORM

 3.2 Consequences of Violation.
-Engaging in any of the prohibited activities or uses may place Intuit at risk of liability or encourage others to commit prohibited acts.
-Intuit reserves the right to suspend or terminate your access to the Developer Platform if your activities, Developer Applications, Developer Content, or Developer Marks are determined to be objectionable or in violation of this Agreement, at Intuit’s sole discretion.
+Engaging in any of the prohibited activities or uses may place you and/or Intuit at risk of liability or encourage others to commit similar prohibited acts.
+Intuit reserves the right to suspend or terminate your access to the Intuit Developer Platform if your activities, Developer Applications, Developer Content, or Developer Marks are determined to be objectionable or in violation of this Agreement, at Intuit’s sole discretion.
 Suspension or termination may occur based on our reasonable suspicion that your conduct engages in or supports any prohibited uses described above or if it violates the spirit of these prohibited uses.

 4. ENROLLMENT AND MAINTAINING A DEVELOPER ACCOUNT

 4.2 Obligations Regarding Your Intuit Developer Account.
-To create and maintain a Developer Account and to use the Developer Platform, you must adhere to the following requirements:
+To create and maintain a Developer Account and to use the Intuit Developer Platform, you must adhere to the following requirements:

-By adhering to these obligations, you help ensure the security and integrity of your Developer Account and the Developer Platform.
+By adhering to these obligations, you help ensure the security and integrity of your Developer Account and the Intuit Developer Platform.

 4.3 Verification and Updates.
 Intuit may inquire and take necessary actions to verify the accuracy of the information you provide at Enrollment and any subsequent updates throughout the Term of this Agreement.
 You are required to cooperate fully with such inquiries and any additional information requests.
 Furthermore, Intuit reserves the right to revoke Account access at any time in accordance with the terms of this Agreement.

 4.4 Authorized Users.
 You are responsible for any and all actions of any Authorized User(s).
 You represent and warrant that actions undertaken by Authorized Users are fully authorized by you, that any such Authorized User(s) shall comply with this Agreement, all terms that apply to you, and that you are responsible for their acts and omissions.
-You further agree to promptly revoke the access of any Authorized User(s) who are no longer authorized by you to access the Developer Platform, and you are responsible for ensuring that such access is effectively and timely removed.
+You further agree to promptly revoke the access of any Authorized User(s) who are no longer authorized by you to access the Intuit Developer Platform, and you are responsible for ensuring that such access is effectively and timely removed.

-5. DEVELOPER PLATFORM SERVICE FEES
+5. INTUIT DEVELOPER PLATFORM SERVICE FEES

-5.1 Developer Platform Service Fees.
-To use the Developer Platform, you may need to pay fees which may include a flat monthly fee and a variable API usage fee (“Developer Platform Service Fees” or “Fees”).
-You are responsible for timely paying the Developer Platform Service Fees which will be billed monthly in U.S. Dollars or the currency identified at the time of Enrollment or subscribing to the Services, using the payment method you have provided.
-You are responsible for any and all taxes and fees related to accessing or using the Developer Platform and in remitting the Developer Platform Service Fees.
-We reserve the right to change the Developer Platform Service Fees at any time, at our sole discretion and without notice to you.
+5.1 Intuit Developer Platform Service Fees.
+To use the Intuit Developer Platform, you may need to pay fees which may include a flat monthly fee and a variable API usage fee (“Intuit Developer Platform Service Fees”, “Platform Service Fees” or “Fees”).
+You are responsible for timely paying any Platform Service Fees which will be billed monthly in the currency identified at the time of your Enrollment or when subscribing to the Services, using the payment method you have provided.
+You are responsible for any and all taxes, fees and charges including but not limited to VAT, service tax, GST, excise taxes, sales and transactions taxes, gross receipts tax, governmental fees and charges, penalties, interests and other additions thereto, related to accessing or using the Intuit Developer Platform and in remitting the Platform Service Fees.
+You will reimburse and indemnify Intuit for any taxes, interest, and penalties that Intuit may be compelled to pay on account of your non-payment including but not limited to claims against Intuit by any competent tax authority related to any such taxes.
+We reserve the right to change the Platform Service Fees at any time, at our sole discretion and without notice to you.
 You will continue to be billed each month at the current rates, and this billing will automatically renew unless the Services are canceled, suspended or terminated in accordance with this Agreement.

 5.3 Good Standing of Developer Account.
-By continuing to use and access the Developer Platform, you agree to maintain your Developer Account in good standing.
+By continuing to use and access the Intuit Developer Platform, you agree to maintain your Developer Account in good standing.
 This includes providing and keeping current and accurate payment information such as your correct billing address and a valid payment method.
 Furthermore, you must ensure that the email address(es) associated with your Developer Account is updated and correct to facilitate the successful processing of payments.

 6. COMPLIANCE AND AUDITS